 Finally, verify that the installation was successful by entering the following command in the shell:

 This command lists all packages installed in the current Python environment.

-If the installation was successful, you should see a entry for Comphy displaying the version number:
+If the installation was successful, you should see an entry for Comphy displaying the current version number:

 - On POSIX using the bash/zsh shell: